-You can hang your WHY where you can visually see it, keep it in a notebook or in a laptop note.
+You can hang your WHY where you can visually see it, and keep it in a notebook or in a laptop note.
 It will serve as a constant reminder of the reason you started working on the goal.
 If it’s a project at work, it can help motivate you since you are part of a project team that is depending on you.

 3) Talk With Others

 You know your tribe and the trusted people you have in your life.
-For personal goals, I share with people who will give me the straight talk and also be supportive.
+For personal goals, I share with people who will give me straight talk and also be supportive.
 Surround yourself with positive influencers because those are the best people to help you keep going.
 For projects at the office, turn to your project team or co-worker tribe to stay motivated and focused.
-Knowing and believing in the purpose will give you clarify.
+Knowing and believing in the purpose will give you clarity.
 The best ideas come from open communication and collaboration.